The Ready2Teach Residency requires an application that must be submitted to Ball Hall

 The Ready2Teach residency requires the commitment of one year.
 Residency I requires

-at least two per week in the assigned Residency classroom.
+multiple days per week in the assigned Residency classroom.
 Residency II candidates

-No other courses may be taken during the Residency Year.
+other courses may be taken during the Residency Year.

 University of Memphis Policy dictates that students are required to have diverse clinical